Cat and Dog Care, Feeding, and Basic First Aid

 Day 1: The Art of Proper Nutrition

-• Physiological differences between cats and dogs
+• Physiological differences of cats and dogs

 Day 2: Basic Health and Hygiene

-• Routine care and preventive medicine
+• Routine care and preventive veterinary practices

 • Vaccination schedule and its importance